ethangriffith2004/midisync/README.md

 3. Run the app.

 > [!NOTE]
-> You will need Python 3.7+ with `mido` and `moviepy` installed.
-The app will use your system's Python installation.
+> The app will use your system's Python installation.
 If you encounter errors, verify Python is installed by running `which python3` in Terminal.

 #### Command-line interface (any OS):
 1. Clone this repository or download the Python file directly: [`midisync_nogui.py`](midisync_nogui.py).